garykac/woven/docs/spell-list.md

 'Category: Mage Other Attack

-Attack 1 at two of your Eyes, consuming them.
+Attack 1 at two of your Eyes, consuming one of them.

 ### Ground
 ```
-@ . .
+@ . . .
+. . .
 X
-. . . .
 X . . .
 ```
 Element: Earth